-Foods eaten at the peak of their season not only offer the best flavor, but they overflow with nutrients.
+Foods eaten at the peak of their season not only offer the best flavor but they overflow with nutrients.
 Scientists continually discover new components in these fresh foods that benefit our health.
-The healthy qualities of these fall foods will give you even more reasons to fill your plate.

 Move over carrots, pumpkins promote healthy vision too.
-Pumpkin contains lutein and zeaxanthin which are associated with preventing cataracts and reducing risk for macular degeneration.
+Pumpkin contains lutein and zeaxanthin, which are associated with preventing cataracts and reducing the risk of macular degeneration.
 Pumpkin is also rich in vitamin C and dietary fiber.

-Tip: Orange-flesh winter squash share these health benefits.
-A few varieties to look for: Cinderella pumpkins, Kabocha, Cushaw, Butternut squash, and Delicata squash.
+Tip: Orange-flesh winter squash shares these health benefits.
+Look for Cinderella pumpkins, Kabocha, Cushaw, Butternut squash, and Delicata squash.

-Tip: Top tacos with shredded purple cabbage instead of iceberg lettuce for a boost of nutrients, flavor, and texture.
+Tip: Top tacos with shredded purple cabbage instead of iceberg lettuce to boost nutrients, flavor, and texture.

-Related to garlic and onions, leeks are part of the allium family, but they get much less attention for their star nutrient content.
-Leeks contain the flavonoid kaempferol which has been shown to prevent damage to the lining of blood vessels making leeks beneficial for cardiovascular health.
+Like garlic and onions, leeks are part of the allium family, but they get much less attention for their nutrient content.
+Leeks contain the flavonoid kaempferol, which has been shown to prevent damage to the lining of blood vessels, making leeks beneficial for cardiovascular health.
 Leeks also provide folate.
 Folate has been found to balance homocysteine levels to protect against cardiovascular disease.

-Tip: The whole leek is edible, but the highest concentration of nutrients are found in the lower leaf and bulb.
+Tip: The whole leek is edible, but the highest concentration of nutrients is found in the lower leaf and bulb.

-Tart, red cranberries contain polyphenols with anti-bacterial properties, which reduce risk of urinary tract infections.
+Tart, red cranberries contain polyphenols with anti-bacterial properties, which reduce the risk of urinary tract infections.
 Whole cranberries also have anti-cancer properties and provide antioxidants.
-This berry promotes a healthy cardiovascular system and digestive tract because it reduces the inflammation that is associated with disease.
+This berry promotes a healthy cardiovascular system and digestive tract by reducing disease-related inflammation.

 Tip: Chop fresh cranberries in a food processor, and add them to salads and cereals for tart flavor and extra crunch.